krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - Fargate - serverless, fast launch time, per per use (cpu, memory), needs VPC
     - You do NOT pay for EC2 instances at all.
     - You pay per vCPU-second and per GB-second that your container actually runs
+    - Fargate task, can access the internet even if it is running in private subnet: you need a NAT Gateway or NAT instance in a public subnet.
   - EC2 instances witch auto-scaling, full control over instances
     - ALB can send traffic directly to containers
     - needs agent on ec2